tigerbeetle/viewstamped-replication-made-famous/README.md

 * How you came across the bug, your hacker thought process or *"metadology"*.
 * Literature that was helpful to you or guided you towards the bug.
 * Any awesome tracks you listened to along the way.
-Feel free to tag [@TigerBeetleDB](https://twitter.com/TigerBeetleDB) on Twitter and keep an eye out for TigerTracks ;-)

 ## How will submissions be assessed?